sergei202/okcoders-module2/week2/homework.md

 Make each item in your list clickable, once clicked the item will be crossed out and grayed out.

 #### Hints
-Don't forget to add your `<li>` click handler AFTER you append the element!
+- Don't forget to add your `<li>` click handler AFTER you append the element!

+## Day 7 - Friday the 23rd
+Last day of homework for this week!
+If you've been keeping up, great job!

+We'll continue to add on to the shopping list example from the last two days.

+#### Part 1
+Add a status line showing the total number of items and the number of items not done.

+#### Part 2
+Add a Delete button/icon next to each item.
+That item will be deleted when pressed.

+#### Hints
+- Remember that `$()` has a `.length` property...
+- jQuery has a [`.remove()`](https://api.jquery.com/remove/) method that would be pretty handy here...